osbox68/Repo/05-Rails/06-Airbnb-Devise/README.md

 heroku run rails db:migrate
 ```

 From this point you can start splitting the tasks. **Spend time on the setup, because everything will be simpler if you do it correctly at the beginning**.

-### Some guidelines for project management

 #### Kick-off